iamjosan/pqs/README.txt

 --------------------------------------------
 -Version 1.0
 -Opencart 1.5.6.x
--Requires Latest VQMod & Bootstrap CSS files
+-Requires Latest VQMod, jQuery, and Bootstrap CSS files
 ---------------------------------------------
 Description:
 Set a step value for the product quantity.